Apparebit repentina dies magna Domini

 Apparebit repentina is an anonymous abecedarian Latin hymn on the Day of Judgement.
 Since it is mentioned by Bede, it is believed to date to the 7th century or earlier.

 It was translated into English by John Mason Neale as "That great Day of wrath and terror" in his collection Mediaeval Hymns and Sequences (3rd ed.
 1867).

-The hymn is composed in the trochaic septenarius metre, and is praised by Bede as a good example of a trochaic hymn in the rhythmic (accentual) style.
+The hymn is composed in an accentual version of the trochaic septenarius metre, and is praised by Bede as a good example of a trochaic hymn in the rhythmic (accentual) style.

 In its imagery of the Day of Judgement, the hymn draws mainly on Matthew chapter 25 and on the Book of Revelation.

+The text was set for mixed chorus and brass instruments by Paul Hindemith in 1947.